adiaholic/gsoc2020/README.md

     <img src="https://adiaholic.github.io/GSOC2020/assets/images/websocketAndTcp.png">
 </center>

 As it is apparent from the diagram above, we have successfully plugged in EstablishingWebsocketConnection phase inside Smack's modular architecture.
-This implementation resides inside the smack-websocket module and can be found [here](https://github.com/igniterealtime/Smack/pull/399).
+This implementation resides inside the <b>smack-websocket<b> module and can be found [here](https://github.com/igniterealtime/Smack/pull/399).

 The use case for establishing a websocket connection can be found inside [smack-repl]().